 Who is at fault for interactions with other medications negligence?

 A medical professional is at fault for interactions with other medications negligence.
-The medical professional could be a doctor, hospital consultant, pharmacist or nurse.
+The healthcare professional who makes the prescription errors could be a doctor, hospital consultant, pharmacist or nurse.

 The medical professional can be at fault when: